AdamShawDEV/projectify/README.md

 ## Webste

-To view this project go to: https://projectify.adamshaw.dev
+To view this project plese go to the [website](https://projectify.adamshaw.dev/)